 The Mary L. Thomas Award for Civic Leadership and Community Change recognizes the contributions of individuals who have demonstrated outstanding commitment to improving the quality of life in the community.
 The Spartanburg County Foundation seeks nominees who develop innovative solutions to tackle critical community issues.
 The recipients seize opportunities to make a difference by offering compassionate leadership, commitment, and personal skills, with the ultimate goal of creating a better and brighter tomorrow.

 In 2018, The Spartanburg County Foundation celebrates 75 years of impacting lives.
 Such a milestone offers an opportunity to reflect on decades of successful community partnerships, a rich tradition of innovation, and ongoing philanthropic efforts that impact lives.
 In keeping with this spirit, the 2018 Mary L. Thomas Award will focus on celebrating the next generation of philanthropists, young people who are committed to improving the community around them.
 These individuals, ages 12-30 years old, give their time and resources to nonprofit organizations, develop charitable programs, and lead efforts to positively change the lives of others.

 Identifying innovative solutions and implementing new ideas that successfully address critical issues facing the Spartanburg community

-Community Leader: Adding value, providing leadership and being a change agent in the Spartanburg community.
+Adding value, providing leadership, and contributing to positive change in the Spartanburg community